genepi/cloudgene/docs/daemon/customization.md

 ### Submenus

 You can group different links together by creating submenus.
-A custom submenu can be created by adding a new item to the `navigation` block and by setting the `items` key instead of `link`.
+Such a submenu can be created by adding a new item to the `navigation` block and by setting the `items` key instead of `link`.
 For example:

 ```yaml
 navigation: